 - Ultra Quiet technology

-The Philips Respironics DreamStation is an Auto CPAP machine that features a sleek, modular design based on the latest clinical technology coupled with feedback from users.
-This new and innovative device is also smaller and lighter than most other models, so it takes up less space in your bedroom and is compact enough for easy travel; making it perfect for road trips, camping, and cruises.
+The ResMed AirMini Auto Travel CPAP machine features a sleek, modular design based on the latest clinical technology.
+This new and innovative device is also smaller and lighter than most other models, so it takes up less space in your bedroom and is compact for easy travel; making it perfect for road trips, camping, and cruises.

-The ambient light sensor mimics the brightness of your room, so you should never have to worry about a bright screen interrupting sleep.
+The ResMed AirMini provides the perks of humidification while traveling without lugging a bulky humidifier around.
 The 2-year manufacturer's warranty offers a hassle-free experience so you can easily exchange your machine should any problems arise.

 - Compact and lightweight